Makers-Corner/LED-Matrix-Sign/README.md

 1. Download ZIP
 2. Open Arduino Sketch File
 3. Install ESP32 dependencies if needed
-4. Install NeoMatrix and WifiManager libraries.
+4. Install NeoMatrix and WifiManager libraries
+5. Modify line 10 "#DEFINE MATRIX WIDTH" to desired length (default is "96" for 3 8x32 panels)
-5. Connect ESP32 via USB
+6. Connect ESP32 via USB
-6. Upload code
+7. Upload code

 ## After Installation

 1. Connect to LED SIGN wifi network
-2. Go to wifi setup and select network to connect sign to
+2. Once connected it should auto launch your web browser to the setup page
+3. If it does not automatically launch, open your browser and navigate to 192.168.4.1
-3. Once sign is connected the ip address will start scrolling on the display
+4. Once sign is connected the ip address will start scrolling on the display
-4. Go to ip address shown on the display and enjoy your new sign
+5. Go to ip address shown on the display and enjoy your new sign